franko/gsl-shell/doc/source/graphics.rst

       Example::

         w = window()

-      -- create two vertical subdivision and subdivide the first one -- into two horizontal subwindows
+        -- create two vertical subdivision and divide the first area -- into two horizontal drawing regions
         w:layout('v(h..).')

         w:attach(p1, '1,1') -- attach plot "p1" to a the lower left subwindow
         w:attach(p1, '2')   -- attach plot "p2" to a the upper subwindow

 .. _layout-string: